malvinmuthuuri47/Simple_Sentiment_Analysis_Project/README.md

 ![User Input](./Images/Screenshot%20from%202024-07-10%2023-38-47.png) <br>
 ![Program Output](./Images/Screenshot%20from%202024-07-10%2023-40-04.png) <br>

 This is a basic program.
-Please feel free to contribute and add to the codebase.
+Please feel free to contribute and add to the codebase. <br>

 Thank you